kupferlauncher/kupfer/Documentation/Manual.rst

     Source.__init__(self, _("Recent items"))

 Why?
 Because the second version is easier to copy!
-If you copy the whole class and rename it, which you often do to create new plugins, you have don't have to-- you are probably using the same superclass.
+If you copy the whole class and rename it, which you often do to create new plugins, the second version does not need to be updated -- you are probably using the same superclass.

 Localization
 ============